Advanced Searches

 Search by File Name

 You may use the file name criterion, but sometimes this is not precise or flexible enough.
 In this case, use then apply advanced filter instead (or as a complement).
-If you use no other search criterion, then FoxTrot will propose to add an any file or folder criterion, as filters can only be used in addition to another criterion, but this will be slower.
+If you do not use any other search criterion, then FoxTrot will suggest to add an any file or folder criterion, as filters can only be used in addition to another criterion, but this will be slower.

-Once then apply advanced filter is selected, you may use some basic operators (contains, starts with, ends with…) or even some very powerful regular expressions1, either on the file name, on its extension, or on the full path (or even on the whole file contents).
+Once then apply advanced filter is selected, you may use some basic operators (contains, starts with, ends with…) or even some very powerful regular expressions1, on either the file name, its extension, or the full path (or even on the entire file contents).

-Please note that file name filters, like other criteria, are executed on the the index and not directly on the filesystem; thus if some files have been added, deleted, moved or renamed since the index was updated, the results won't reflect these changes.
-Likewise, you can't search for files in an unindexed folder; but you can search an unmounted volume.
+Please note that file name filters, like other criteria, are applied to the the index and not directly to the filesystem; thus if some files have been added, deleted, moved or renamed since the index was updated, the results won't reflect those changes.
+Similarly, you can't search for files in an unindexed folder; but you can search an unmounted volume.

 Here are a few examples: